Terry Childs (serial killer)

-Terry Childs (born September 22, 1955) is an American serial killer serving several life sentences for the murders of at least five people in Nevada and California spanning from 1979 to 1985.
+Terry Childs (September 22, 1955 – February 11, 2023) was an American serial killer who was sentenced to life in prison for five murders committed in Nevada and California from 1979 to 1985.
 While his true victim count is unknown, Childs himself claimed at one point to have killed 12 victims, and that he had been pressured into confessing after seeing the ghosts of the people he had killed.

 Biography

 Terry Childs was born on September 22, 1955, in Santa Clara County, California, into a family with six other children.
 He grew up in Aptos, where his father, Gary, worked as a bail bondsman.
 During his teenage years, Childs began to use a variety of drugs and alcoholic beverages, and by early 1970, had his first arrest for robbery.
 In subsequent years, he dropped out of school and would frequently spend time in jail for a variety of crimes, but was often given light sentences.
 He shared this trait with several of his brothers, who themselves were also petty criminals, and one would later be killed in prison after another inmate hit him with a barbell on the head during a fight.
 By 1985, Childs was known to the locals as a jobless drug addict who showed possible signs of mental illness.